lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 * The token “vt” defines a texture coordinate.
 Example: vt 0.500 1.
 * The token “f” defines a face.
 With the information contained in these lines we will construct our indices array.
 We will handle only the case were faces are exported as triangles.
 It can have several variants:
   * It can define just vertex positions \(f v1 v2 v3\).
 Example: f 6 3 1.
 In this case this triangle is defined by the geometric vertices that occupy positions 6, 3 a and 1. \(Vertex indices always starts by 1\).
-  * It can define vertex positions and texture coordinates \(f v1/t1 v2/t2 V3/t3\).
-Example: f 6/4 3/5 7/6.
-  * It can define vertex positions and texture coordinates \(f v1/t1/n1 v2/t2/n2 V3/t3/n3\).
+  * It can define vertex positions, texture coordinates and normals \(f v1/t1/n1 v2/t2/n2 V3/t3/n3\).
 Example: f 6/4/1 3/5/3 7/6/5.
-The first block is “6/4/1” and defines the coordinates, texture coordinates normal vertex.
-What you see here is the position, so we are saying pick the geometric vertex number six, the texture coordinate number 4 and the vertex normal number one.
+The first block is “6/4/1” and defines the coordinates, texture coordinates and normal vertex.
+What you see here is the position, so we are saying: pick the geometric vertex number six, the texture coordinate number 4 and the vertex normal number one.

 OBJ format has many more entry types \(like one to group polygons, defining materials, etc.\).
 By now we will stick to this subset, our OBJ loader will ignore other entry types.